dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ## Implementing Serverless REST API

 Now that we have our application integrated with Auth0, which allows our users to sign in and sign out, let's create our serverless REST API.
-This API will handle `POST` requests, to persist new tasks, `GET` requests, to retrieve tasks from a user, and `DELETE` requests, to remove tasks.
+This API will handle `POST` requests (to persist new tasks), `GET` requests (to retrieve tasks from a user) and `DELETE` requests (to remove tasks).

-We will first create a file called `tasks.js` on a new folder called `webtask`, and then we will add the following code to it:
+We will first create a file called `tasks.js` in a new folder called `webtask`, and then we will add the following code to it:

 ```js
 'use strict';